Lobster Bowl players, cheerleaders get inspired at team meeting

 But after a video presentation on her Shriners story, Rose appeared on stage and broke that silence with a rendition of “I’m Yours” by Jason Mraz.
 The now 15-year-old then confidently addressed the crowd.

-Her message to the players, cheerleaders and coaches selected for this summer’s 30th annual Lobster Bowl including reminding the crowd how “blessed” they were to be able to speak without a second thought.
+Her message to the players, cheerleaders and coaches selected for this summer’s 30th annual Lobster Bowl included reminding the crowd how “blessed” they were to be able to speak without a second thought.

 She encouraged to the crowd “don’t take your voice for granted,” and “I challenge you to use your voice.”